 1. Trek inside ACAP

-2. Trek to Poon Hill for a breathtaking view of sunrise
+2. Trek to Poon Hill (3,210 m) for a breathtaking view of sunrise

 3. Explore traditional Magar & Gurung hospitality